JacobErnst98/unifi-ps/README.md

     - [Quickstart](#quickstart)
 - [Licensing](#licensing)

-## What is the Unifi REST API?
+### What is the Unifi REST API?
-[Unifi Controllers](https://www.ui.com/software/), used for controlling Ubiquiti Unifi devices have an unpublished REST API that can be used to get data and modify settings stored in the Unifi Controller.
+[Unifi Controllers](https://www.ui.com/software/), used for managing Ubiquiti Unifi devices have an unpublished REST API that can be used to query data and modify settings.

-## What is Unifi-PS?
+### What is Unifi-PS?
-Unifi-PS is a Unifi REST API Wrapper Module for PowerShell.
+Unifi-PS is a Unifi REST API Wrapper Module for PowerShell used to query data from the Unifi Controller.
+This module does not contain functionality to make settings changes as this REST API is unpublished.

 # Using Unifi-PS
-unifi-ps is available on the [PowerShell Gallery](https://powershellgallery.com/packages/unifi-ps).
+Unifi-PS is available on the [PowerShell Gallery](https://powershellgallery.com/packages/unifi-ps).

-## Installation
+### Installation
 ```powershell
 Install-Module -Name Unifi-PS
 ```

-## Documentation and Help
+### Documentation and Help
 The online documentation for this module is available at [https://unifi-ps.readthedocs.io](https://unifi-ps.readthedocs.io).

 The console documentation can be accessed with `Get-Help`.

-## Quickstart
+### Quickstart
 ```powershell
 Set-UnifiAPIConfig -BaseUri "unifi.contoso.com"
 Connect-UnifiController